 In 1974 T.G.I.
 Friday's invented an appetizer that would also be copied by many in the following years.
 Potato skins are still the most popular item on the T.G.I.
 Friday's menu, with nearly 4 million orders served every year.
 The recipe has the added benefit of providing you with leftover baked potato ready for mashing.

 The name of this tomato-based sauce belies its taste.
 There's not even a hint of spiciness here that someone might associate with "chili."
-Instead you get a sweet and sour sauce that's got more tang than ketchup, and more chunks.
+Instead, you get a sweet and sour sauce that's got more tang than ketchup, and more chunks.
 And what are those chunks?
-According to the label they're dehydrated onions, so that's exactly what we'll use in this formula.
+According to the label, they're dehydrated onions, so that's exactly what I used in my Heinz Chili Sauce recipe below.
 Be sure to get the kind that say dried "minced" onions, because dried "chopped" onions are too big.
 The recipe is a simple one since you just combine everything in a saucepan and simmer until done.
 And if you cruise down to the Tidbits at the bottom of this recipe, I'll show you a super-easy way to turn this saucy clone into a beautiful carbon copy of Heinz Seafood Cocktail Sauce.

 Source: Top Secret Recipes Unlocked by Todd Wilbur.